Provider Datalab – Installation Guide

 --set provider.defaultActivations={}

-- Educates installed with all CRDs in the cluster if you plan to use the Educates runtime.
+- Educates installed with all CRDs in the cluster for the Educates runtime.

 To reduce control-plane load, we use a